geraintluff/git-mine/README.md

 ## Use as `post-commit` hook

-You can add a post-commit hook in git that calls this with a given limit e.g.
+You can add a post-commit hook in git that calls this with a preset limit, to make sure that all your commits stay below a certain threshhold:

 ```
 #!/bin/bash